-Committee on Life Insurance
+Committee on State Life Insurance Issues

-This committee monitors legislative and regulatory activities in the life insurance area, excluding financial reporting.
-It prepares statements on life insurance issues for dissemination to the membership or for submission to appropriate organizations, both governmental and private.
+This committee monitors state legislative and regulatory activities in the life insurance area, excluding financial reporting.
+It prepares statements on life insurance issues for dissemination to the membership or for submission to appropriate originizations, both governmental and private.
 Issues on certain specialty subjects are referred to the appropriate committee for action.